 San Francisco 49ers rookie Ricky Pearsall shot during attempted robbery, mayor says

-SAN FRANCISCO -- San Francisco 49ers rookie wide receiver Ricky Pearsall was shot Saturday afternoon during an attempted robbery in downtown San Francisco, the city's mayor said.
+SAN FRANCISCO -- San Francisco 49ers rookie wide receiver Ricky Pearsall was shot Saturday afternoon during an attempted robbery in downtown San Francisco, the city's mayor and local police officials said.

-The incident took place at about 3:30 p.m. local time in the area of Geary Street and Grant Avenue, a block from San Francisco's Union Square, according to a social media post by the San Francisco Fire Department.
+In a statement, San Francisco police said that officers responded to a report of a shooting about a block from Union Square a little after 3:30 p.m. local time, where they found two males with injuries, one of whom was Pearsal.
+Both were transported to area hospitals.

+In their preliminary investigation, officers learned that the suspect attempted to rob Pearsal, prompting a "physical altercation" in which both the suspect and Pearsal were injured.

+The suspect, who was not named, is in custody and is expected to face charges, police said.

+Police did not elaborate on the exact nature of the injuries sustained by Pearsall and the suspect, or their conditions.

-In a social media post Saturday evening, San Francisco Mayor London Breed reported that Pearsall had been shot during an attempted robbery.
-The suspect was arrested at the scene, Breed said.
+In a separate social media post Saturday evening, San Francisco Mayor London Breed said that Pearsall had been shot during an attempted robbery, and that the suspect was arrested at the scene.

 "We will provide more updates, including on his condition, as I receive them," Breed wrote.

-CBS News has reached out to the San Francisco Police Department, the city, the Niners and Pearsall's representatives for comment.
+CBS News has reached out to the the Niners and Pearsall's representatives for comment.

 The 24-year-old Pearsall was selected by the Niners in April as the 31st overall pick out of Florida.